beastsaber/bsaber/src/collections/posts/where-are-my-bookmarks.md

     <img src="/uploads/bookmarks7.png">
 </div>

 The maps will be collected from the hashes and you'll be redirected to your playlist page, now with all your bookmarks there!
+It should be noted that some maps may have been deleted from BeatSaver since the time your bookmarks were created.
+In those cases, the deleted map(s) will not populate as they no longer exist.

 <p align="center">
     <img src="/uploads/bookmarks8.png">